Discover Panama: A Family Adventure

-Introduce your kids to the wonders of nature on our new Panama program.
-In the Chiriqui highlands, you’ll enjoy a thrilling whitewater rafting adventure and soar through the tropical cloud forest canopy on a zip line for a total adrenaline rush.
+Introduce your kids to the wonders of nature in Panama.
+In the Chiriqui highlands, you’ll enjoy a thrilling white-water rafting adventure and soar through the tropical cloud forest canopy on a zip line for a total adrenaline rush.
 In Bocas del Toro, walk a rain forest trail alive with sloths, monkeys, birds, caimans, and more.
 Observe amazing marine life as you snorkel among coral reefs and mangroves.
 Every day of your itinerary includes exciting and memorable activities in some of the world’s most important ecosystems.

 Upon arrival in Panama, your family is met and transferred to the hotel, where you can rest and relax.
 Gamboa Rainforest Resort

 Upon arrival at the Emberá village, your family will be greeted with music and dancing.
 Learn from the Emberá about their customs and close relationship with nature.
 You may opt to be painted with the traditional jagua, a natural dye the Emberá use to adorn their bodies.
-After a lunch of fish, plantains and fresh fruit served by the Emberá, visit a nearby waterfall for a refreshing swim in the crystal-clear waters of the Chagres River and return to Panama City.
-Gamboa Rainforest Resort
+After a lunch of fish, plantains, and fresh fruit served by the Emberá, visit a nearby waterfall for a refreshing swim in the crystal-clear waters of the Chagres River and return to Panama City to reunite with Ricardo Moreno to discover your findings from camera trappings from the day before.
+Gamboa Rainforest Resort (B,L,D)

 Continue via plane to David in the Chiriqui Highlands, and then take an hour’s drive through mountainous terrain bordered by cloud forest to the small village of Boquete, nestled at the base of the Barú Volcano.
-Chiriqui Hotel
+Riverside Inn (B,L,D)

-Today, go whitewater rafting on a river that cuts through the lush and rugged Panamanian countryside.
+Today, go white-water rafting on a river that cuts through the lush and rugged Panamanian countryside.
 The river will offer the perfect balance of excitement and relaxation; with sections characterized by rushing rapids and calmer, more tranquil sections, this excursion makes for a family adventure that pleases everyone.
 The ride also leads through the Ngobe Indigenous Reservation.
-After the rafting excursion, explore the quiet town of Boquete, renowned for its brilliant afternoon rainbows.
-Chiriqui Hotel
+Alternatively, for those who are not interested in white-water rafting, may opt to join the Boquete Panormamic Tour, with stops along the way to see stunning views of the Boquete Valley and see how the local people of this vibrant area live and work.
+Groups will meet in Boquete, renowned for its brilliant afternoon rainbows.
+Riverside Inn (B,L,D)

 Glide through the tropical cloud forest canopy on a zip line, using a time-tested system of cables and harnesses.
 Flying high over the trees is a thrilling adrenaline rush that’s nearly impossible not to enjoy.
+Alternatively, for those who not interested in zip lining, may opt to join a coffee tour at the world renowned Kotowa coffee estate, Rio Cristal.
 Later, continue on to Panama’s Caribbean side, driving over the scenic Talamanca mountain range.
 Stop en route at the Ngobe indigenous village of Silico Creek, where your family will see how organic cocoa is grown and processed into chocolate.
-Upon arrival into the town of Almirante on the Caribbean coast, take a boat ride to the archipelago of Bocas del Toro.
-Hotel Playa Tortuga
+Upon arrival into the town of Almirante on the Caribbean coast, have dinner, and then, take a boat ride to the archipelago of Bocas del Toro.
+Playa Tortuga Hotel (B,L,D)

 This morning, transfer to the airport for departing flights.
 (B)